lumusitech/frontend-angular-zoneless-review-v19/README.md

 ## Single source of truth architecture

 In this project, we centralize app data into state using signals.
 The character module integrates an example with this architecture.

+## Section about nested custom reactive forms using signals

+Adding an example of nested forms with signals into the form module.
+Be careful about the complexity.
+In my opnion, This mode of working with forms may not be the best option; it is just one more option.